decidim-vocdoni/vocdoni-proof_of_concept-javascript/README.md

 # Vocdoni Proof of Concept on JavaScript

-This project is a Demo on how to use the Vocdoni SDK in a simple way, for integrating with Decidim For making this work, you'll need the [MetaMask browser addon][metamask-download].
+This project is a Demo on how to use the Vocdoni SDK in a simple way, for integrating with Decidim

 1. Clone this repository
 ```shell